 How did you get started in Martial Arts?

-After I have lived in Africa and been in a few rough situations, I made a decision to learn a martial art seriously and obtain the ability to defend myself.
+After I had lived in Africa and been in a few rough situations, I made a decision to learn a martial art seriously and obtain the ability to defend myself.
 A few months later I moved to Thailand and trained in Muay Thai full time.

 How did you decide on your chosen Martial Art?